imarc/handbook/strategy.markdown

 ### Wireframes and Site Maps

-[OmniGraffle Pro](http://www.omnigroup.com/products/omnigraffle) is used for site maps and wireframes.
-In the past, we've also had good results from [Mockingbird](https://gomockingbird.com) and [Balsamiq](http://www.balsamiq.com).
+[OmniGraffle Pro](http://www.omnigroup.com/products/omnigraffle) is our primary tool for creating site maps and wireframes.

 We have created an OmniGraffle stencil with our most commonly used wireframe components.
 You can get the latest version from our fileserver.